Nodal-line semimetals and their variance: Nodal-Line Semimetals (NLSMs)

 which determines the number of times two loops $\mathcal{L}_i$ and $\mathcal{L}_j$ linked with each other.
 Similar constructions of Nodal-link/Weyl-link SMs are discussed in Refs.~\cite{Chang2017, Chen2017, Yan2017, Ezawa2017}.

-\subsection{Nodal-chain SMs}
+\subsubsection{Nodal-chain SMs}

 The nodal-chain SM was first introduced in Ref.~\cite{Bzdu2016}.
 In this phase, the nodal lines form a chain-like structure where all the nodal lines are connected to each others.
 The first criterion for hosting a nodal-chain SM phase is the existence of the nonsymmorphic symmetry-protected NLSMs (specifically, glide mirror), as discussed in Sec.~\ref{Sec:nonsymm}.
 The system also needs to possess two inequivalent glide planes, with time-reversal invariant points (TRIPs) located at the intersections of these planes.
 The final criterion is that the intersection of the nodal loops forming the chain much belong to the two-dimensional representations at the TRIPs.
 The chain configuration is illustrated in Fig.~\ref{F1}.
-Similar nodal-chain SMs are also discussed in Refs.~\cite{Cai2018, Zhang2020, Shang2023, Wu_2023, Liu2024, Fu2018}
+Similar nodal-chain SMs are also discussed in Refs.~\cite{Cai2018, Zhang2020, Shang2023, Wu_2023, Liu2024, Fu2018}.
+In addition to be protected by nonsymmorphic symmetries, nodal-chain SMs can also be guaranteed by certain symmorphic symmetries, specifically those composed by two perpendicular mirrors.
+These types of nodal-chain SMs are discussed in Refs.~\cite{Yu2017, GChang2017, Ahn2018, Yan2018}.

-\subsection{Nexus fermion, triplet points, and their nodal networks}
+\subsubsection{Nexus fermion, triplet points, and their nodal networks}

 Triplet degenerate points that can be visualized as the terminal points of several nodal lines are referred to as the Nexus points~\cite{Heikkila_2015, Hyart2016, Chang_2017}.
 These Nexus points can be protected by three-fold rotation symmetry, and the effective $k\cdot p$ model can be written as \begin{widetext}